andychase/gbajs2/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report 🐛
-about: Create a report to help us improve
+about: Help us improve by reporting a bug
-title: ''
+title: '[Bug]: '
 labels: ''
 assignees: ''
 ---

-**Describe the bug**
+### 🐞 Bug Description

-A clear and concise description of what the bug is.
+What’s going wrong?
+Provide a brief description of the issue.

-**To Reproduce**
+---

-Steps to reproduce the behavior:
+### 🔄 Steps to Reproduce

+Help us see the bug:

 1. Go to '...'
-2. Click on '....'
+2. Click '...'
-3. Scroll down to '....'
+3. Scroll to '...'
-4. See error
+4. Notice the error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.
+---

+### ✅ Expected Behavior

+What _should_ happen instead?

+---

+### 📸 Screenshots

+Got visuals?
+Screenshots or recordings are super helpful.

+---

+### 💻 Device Details

+- **OS**: [e.g., macOS 13, Windows 11, iOS 17]
+- **Browser**: [e.g., Chrome, Safari]
+- **Version**: [e.g., 115.0]

+---

+### 💡 Additional Context

+Anything else we should know?
+Logs, configs, or other details.

+---

+Thanks for helping us improve! 🚀